Nexe08/Nexe08/README.md

-- 👋 Hi, I’m @Nexe08
+- <H1>👋 Hi, I’m @Nexe08 </H1>
-- 👀 I’m interested in Game Dev and programming.
+- 👀 I’m interested in Game Dev, programming, pixel art, game design and lot more.
-- 🌱 I’m currently learning Game Design
+- 🌱 I’m currently learning Game Design and pixel art with other aspect of game development.
-- 📫 How to reach me: Follow me On Twitter and On Reddit
+- 📫 How to reach me: Check me out on Twitter, Reddit and other platform that i will mention in future.
+- Follow me on Twitter for game dev and pixel art content and on github for fun and also on Reddit to make me happy.

+***

 <p align="center">
   <a href="https://twitter.com/nexe0044">